-For all live hearings conducted under this Grievance Process the procedure will be as follows:
+For all live hearings conducted under this Grievance Process, the procedure will be as follows:

-- The Hearing Board Chair will open the proceeding through introduction of the matter and explain the rules and expectations for the hearing. - The Parties will each be given the opportunity to provide opening statements though opening statements are not required by either party. - The Hearing Board Chair may ask questions of the parties and witnesses at his or her discretion and after consultation with the other Board members. - Parties will be able to directly question their own witnesses regarding evidence he or she feels to be relevant to the issues contained in the allegations.
-Parties, through their advisors, will be given the opportunity for live cross-examination of any Party or Witness who is willing to be cross-examined after the initial round of direct questioning is concluded. - The Hearing Board Chair will have the authority to pause cross-examination if it occurs at any time for the purposes of asking his/her own follow-up questions; and any time necessary in order to enforce the established rules. - Should a party through his or her advisor choose not to cross-examine a Party or Witness who would otherwise be willing to be cross-examined, the Party shall affirmatively waive cross-examination through a written or oral statement to the Hearing Board Chair.
+- Hearing Board Chair will open the proceeding through introduction of the mat er, and explain the rules and expectations for the hearing; - The Parties will each be given the opportunity to provide opening statements, though opening statements are not required by either party; - The Hearing Board Chair may ask questions of the parties and witnesses at his or her discretion and after consultation with the other Board members;

+- Parties, through their advisors, will be given the opportunity for live cross-examination of any Party or Witness who is willing to be cross-examined after the Hearing Board Chair conducts his or her initial round of questioning. - The Hearing Board Chair will have the authority to pause cross-examination, if it occurs, at any time for the purposes of asking his/her own follow up questions; and any time necessary in order to enforce the established rules. - Should a party, through his or her advisor, choose not to cross-examine a Party or Witness who would otherwise be willing to be cross-examined, the Party shall affirmatively waive crossexamination through a writ en or oral statement to the Hearing Board Chair.
 A Party's waiver of cross-examination does not eliminate the ability of the Hearing Board Chair to use statements made by the Party. - If a party or witness chooses to subject themselves to cross-examination, each party's advisor will conduct live cross-examination of the other party or parties and witnesses.
-During this live-cross examination the advisor will ask the other party or parties and witnesses relevant questions and follow-up questions including those challenging

-- credibility directly orally and in real time.
-As stated above, Complainant(s) and Respondent(s) may not personally conduct cross-examination of each other or witnesses. - Before a witness or party answers cross-examination questions if cross-examination occurs, the Hearing Chair will be required to determine whether the question is relevant to the proceedings.
-If a question is determined to be duplicative, that question will be deemed "asked and answered" and the witness/party will not be required to answer. - Parties will be allowed to object to questions being asked during the live hearing within reason and must present a basis for their objections.
-The Hearing Board will make decisions on all objections presented during the hearing.
+During this live-cross examination the advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time.
+As stated above, Complainant(s) and Respondent(s) may not personally conduct cross-examination of each other or witnesses. - Before a witness or party answers cross-examination questions, if cross-examination occurs, the Hearing Chair will be required to determine whether the question is relevant to the proceedings.
+If a question is determined to be duplicative, that question will be deemed "asked and answered," and the witness/party will not be required to answer.